wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compiler-works.md

 ---
 Every program we wrote needs to invoke a compiler to convert the source files into an executable file.
 Basically, the compiler takes each C++ source file in the working directory and compiles them into object files.
 The object files produced are then linked together with libraries or symbols to produce an executable file, which is our program.

-Each source file will be compile into one object file.
+Note that each source file will be compile into one object file.
 The picture below shows that compiler converts _`Main.cpp`_ into _`Main.obj`_.
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/01.jpg)

 If our program has _`n`_ source files, the compiler would produces _`n`_ object files as a result.
 For example, the compiler will generates two object files if there are two source files provided. (_`Main.obj`_ and _`Math.obj`_ in the example below)
 ![]({{ site.baseurl }}/images/20200220_how_compiler_works/02.jpg)

-The compiler works in three main stages.
+We can categorise the compiler works into three main stages.
 However, the actual compiling process involves more steps.
 The detailed process is not covered in this post, as this post is meant to be beginner friendly.
 * **Stage 1** : Preprocessing
 * **Stage 2** : Compiling
 * **Stage 3** : Linking

 ---
 # Stage 1 : Preprocessing
-First, the compiler will run the _**preprocessor**_ on all the source files (only source files, no header files).
+At the first stage, the compiler will run the _**preprocessor**_ on all the source files (only source files, no header files).
 Each C++ source file will then be built into a _**translation unit**_ which resulted as object file in the later stage.
+A _**translation unit**_ is just a preprocessed source file consists of an implementation file _(.c / .cpp)_ and all the headers _(.h / .hpp)_ that it included.
+It usually represented in a file with a _.i_ suffix. _( Note that this file is hypothetical and only produced by compiler if we specifically requested. )_

-Compiler will go through all our _**preprocessor directives**_ and resolves them before compilation stage.
+Here, the _**preprocessor**_ will go through all our _**preprocessor directives**_ and resolves them before compilation stage.

 ---
 #### How preprocessor resolve #include ####
-The most commonly used preprocessor directive would be _`#include`_, and It is crucial for every C++ developer to know how it works.
+The most commonly used _**preprocessor directive**_ would be _`#include`_, and It is crucial for every C++ developer to know how it works.

 Let's take a look at a simple _`Math.cpp`_ that add 2 numbers,